kkdg/dexs-pm-system/readme.txt

 5. Click on the big button "UPGRADE NOW" an wait a few seconds.
 6. Finished! :)

-= Count PMs =
-Within a function, you must set the following variable in the global:
-`funtion myfunction(){
-	global $dexsPM;
-}´

-To count PMs call the function count_messages:
-‘$dexsPMA->count_messages($type, $echo);’

-Instead of $type use "inbox", "outbox", "trash", "archive", "new" or "all".
-If you set the parameter "all" will the result return as an array otherwise it will return as a string.

-The second parameter is optional and indicates whether the result should be displayed or not.
-True = Displayed the result (unless the first parameter is NOT "all") False (Default) = The result return as string (or as an array).

-= Count PMs (deprecated) =
-The old way to count messages:
-‘count_pm($user, $type, $echo);’

-The $user parameter is deprecated, so type in NULL or "".

-Instead of $type use "inbox", "outbox", "trash", "archive", "new" or "all".
-If you set the parameter "all" will the result return as an array otherwise it will return as a string.

-The second parameter is optional and indicates whether the result should be displayed or not.
-True = Displayed the result (unless the first parameter is NOT "all") False (Default) = The result return as string (or as an array).

 == Upgrade Notice ==